k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

 ## Installation

-The installation script will automatically configure and install everything that is required to have K8s running and ready to be access K2view Cloud Manager.
+The installation script will automatically configure and install everything required for having K8s running and ready to be access K2view Cloud Manager.

 You should perform the following commands: